Actual events or Urban myth? We'll let you decide...

 Excitedly, the woman tapped the barrel and a wonderful deep crimson colored liquid swirled into her awaiting wine glass.
 Rich, amazing aromas seemed to fill the whole cellar.

 "My dear, its wine!" exclaimed the woman joyfully.
-It was indeed, beautifully aged wine, and with a tentative sip they discovered it was delicious and filled their glasses to the brim.
+It was indeed, beautifully aged wine, so with a tentative sip they discovered it was delicious and filled their glasses to the brim.

-The next day the man went to remove the empty barrel and found it to be heavy, as if it still held a good amount of wine.
+That day did indeed come and the man went to remove the empty barrel, but found it to be abnormally heavy compared to the others they found in the cellar...almost as if it still held a good amount of wine in it.
 Confused, the man called to his wife to help him.
 As the couple struggled to move it they finally decided to cut the barrel in half.
 In doing so, the young couple found themselves staring down at the well-preserved body of a man...